Find out how to prevent a fire and what to do if a fire breaks out.

 How to prevent a fire

-Everyone should fit and maintain smoke alarms – at least one on every floor – as most fire deaths occur due to smoke inhalation while people are sleeping.
+Everyone should fit and maintain smoke alarms.
+You need at least one on every floor.
+Most fire deaths occur due to smoke inhalation while people are sleeping.
+Test your smoke alarms at least once a month to ensure they will work when you need them to.

-Plan an escape route should a fire break out and make sure it’s always clear, that everyone in your home knows about it and that keys for doors and windows can be found quickly.
+Plan an escape route should a fire break out and make sure it is always clear from obstructions.
+Make sure everyone in your home knows about it and that keys for doors and windows can be found quickly.

 Take extra care in the kitchen – accidents while cooking account for over half of fires in homes.